rachelgura/frontend-dev-projects/neightborhood-map-project/README.md

-A single paged application featuring a map of Dallas and my favorite top 10 locations.
+An application featuring a map of Dallas and my favorite top 10 locations.
 Access the app by opening the index.html file.